Settings

 Now I am thinking about markdown editor, because writing content in VSCode, well, its ok, especially if you copy-paste from GPT, but ideally I would like to write it on the page itself so you see immediately what you get and you don't need to run the localhost etc. I think its not really that hard to make it.

-ivanjermakov a year ago
+ivanjermakov 2 years ago

 Use whatever static site generator you like (*kyll, hugo, etc) and host it on a free static web hosting (netlify, github pages and others).

-viking2917 a year ago
+viking2917 2 years ago

 Depends a bit on what you want to accomplish.